melvinzhang/computational-thinkerers/README.md

-# Computational Thinkerers at Maker Faire Singapore 2016
+# Computational Thinkerers at Maker Faire SG 2016

+## Exhibit description

 Computational Thinkerer is a mash-up of computational thinking and tinkering.
 Computational Thinking is increasingly called the fourth R, in tandem with the